ubinexus/sonic-utilities/doc/Command-Reference.md

 ### Help for Config Commands

-All commands has got in-built help that helps the user to understand the command as well as the possible sub-commands and options.
+All commands have in-built help that aids the user in understanding the command as well as the possible sub-commands and options.
 "--help" can be used at any level of the command; i.e. it can be used at the command level, or sub-command level or at argument level.
-The in-built help will display the next possibilities corresponding to that particular command/sub-command.
+The in-built help will display the available possibilities corresponding to that particular command/sub-command.

 **config --help**